-Initial Student Skill Profile French 1 Students will be able to apply comprehension of French I vocabulary and st order to converse in a culturally appropriate way about everyday topics such greetings, food, family, etc. Level Descriptors Number of Students in this level Well above typical skill Students have had considerable exposure to French and are able to provide correct translations for more than 10 words.
+Initial Student Skill Profile French 1 Students will be able to apply comprehension of French I vocabulary and structures in order to converse in a culturally appropriate way about everyday topics such as greetings, food, family, etc. Level Descriptors Number of Students in this level Well above typical skill Students have had considerable exposure to French and are able to provide correct translations for more than 10 words.
 Students' reading and writing are above grade level and demonstrate particularly strong skills at using language conventions and reading informational texts.
 Above typical skill Students have had some exposure to French and are able to provide correct translations from 6-8 words.
 Students' reading and writing are at or above grade levels.
 Typical skill Students have limited exposure to French and are able to provide correct translations for 3-5 words.
 Students' reading and writing are at grade level.
 Below typical skill Students have no familiarity with French beyond commonly used words such as merci and bonjour, with fewer than 3 words.
 Students' reading and writing are at or just below grade level.
 Well below typical skill Students have no familiarity with French.
 Students' reading and writing are below grade level.

-Initial Student Skill Profile 3 rd Grade Math Students will be able to recall basic multiplication and division facts with flue accuracy and apply their understanding of multiplication and division to solve and two-step word problems. • Level Descriptors Well above typical skill Students respond accurately to all of the questions, with minimal errors in understanding the graphs, communicating, interpreting and solving.
+Initial Student Skill Profile 3 rd Grade Math Grade accuracy and apply their understanding of multiplication and division to solve one Level Descriptors Number of Students in this level Well above typical skill Students respond accurately to all of the questions, with minimal errors in understanding the graphs, communicating, interpreting and solving.
 Above typical skill Students provide answers to some questions with some misunderstandings present in interpreting and communicating data.
 Typical skill Students provide partial responses to some questions, but responses are minimal and indicate some misunderstandings.
 Below typical skill Students provide answers to a few questions, but responses are minimal, indicating clear misunderstandings.
 Well below typical skill Student does not provide accurate answers to the questions, clearly misunderstands all the areas of interpreting and communicating data.